Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 ## Objective

-To find the best optimization settings.
+Collecting the evaluations of all individuals.

 ## Features